sdsc/jags-roll/README.md

 ## Dependencies

-the jags library require lapack
+jags requires the lapack library; specificially, it expects the LAPACKHOME environment variable to be set.
+If possible, the build process loads the "gnu" and "lapack" environment modules to satisfy this dependency.

-the r-jags package requires that the R and r-modules rolls already be installed
+Similarly, the r-jags package requires R and will load the "R" environment module if possible to fullfill this dependency.

 ## Building